-Most people share content in community sites.
+Most people share content on community sites.

-Don’t spam these websites; obviously your offer should be extremely high value and enticing for your target audience to trade their email addresses for.
+Don’t spam these websites; obviously, your offer should be extremely high value and enticing for your target audience to trade their email addresses for.

-Webinars have a high perceived value, as they are like miniature courses, so they are enticing — they drive more signups than a regular content upgrade.
+Webinars have a high perceived value, as they are like miniature courses, so they are enticing — they drive more sign-ups than a regular content upgrade.

-Protip: Record your webinar and use it later as an opt-in offer.
+Pro Tip: Record your webinar and use it later as an opt-in offer.

 This might be surprising because podcasts are audio, but being a guest on a popular podcast can drive a ton of email subscribers.

 You can gain subscribers by creating a high-value content upgrade for the audience.
-Mention it at the end of the interview on the host podcast with an easy-to-remember URL to your landing page.
+Mention it at the end of the interview on the podcast with an easy-to-remember URL to your landing page.

 Pitch yourself to the popular podcasts in your industry, creating a content upgrade for each.

-You probably listen to podcasts — and maybe you’ve even wanted to be a guest on one - but have you ever considered starting your own?
+You probably listen to podcasts — and maybe you’ve even wanted to be a guest on one.

 Starting a podcast can be one of the best ways to grow your email list right now.
 Podcasts reach a whole new audience you wouldn’t otherwise reach — those who consume content via audio rather than written or visual.